 Birth and Delivery

 Women receiving care from our midwives take great comfort in knowing that a nurse-midwife will support them from early labor through delivery.
 You deliver your baby in the safety and comfort of The Birth Center at Valley Medical Center.
 We provide beautiful private birthing suites equipped with a whirlpool tub, TV, DVD, stereo, refrigerator and a daybed for your support person.

 If the delivery is a Caesarean, your nurse-midwife will assist the physician during surgery, as well as provide emotional support for you and your family.
 In the event of an emergency during labor or delivery, our nurse-midwives are well trained to handle the situation until an obstetrician arrives.

 You are welcome to have your baby stay with you in your room and your partner is also welcome to stay.
-Valley Medical Center also employs lactation consultants to assist with breastfeeding.
+Valley Medical Center also employs lactation consultants to assist with breastfeeding, as needed.